darshna22/github-trending-repos/README.md

-# Xapo test project
-This is a project used to evaluate candidate's coding skills and Android knowledge.

 ## Description
 The project's idea is to list trending projects from Github and then tap on one of them and show their details.